RMRRailfanner/Group-Participation-Guidelines/README.md

 * Security and Privacy
 * Inappropriate Use of Group Features

 These guidelines apply to all of your actions in our community and with other members.
 We ask that you respect our standards — and understand that violating them may result in temporary or permanent suspensions from our community..
-We’re always learning, so as our community evolves and grows, these Community Standards may also change.
+We’re always learning, so as our community evolves and grows, these Guidelines may also change.

 We appreciate your cooperation with these guidelines and commitment to making our community a safe and respectful space for everyone.